- Being able to focus

 - Monitor your child's medicines closely.

 ADHD is a problem that most often affects children.
+Adults may be affected as well.
 People with ADHD may have problems with:

 TYPES OF MEDICINES